tobigithub/RecentWork/index.md

   GFN *GFN has more energy levels*
   ![OM2_energy](/image/143energy.png)
   OM2

   This is an easy trial.
 Just modify the codes and keep the nodes running.
+Can be done at free time.

 ### Statistical method